arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 10.28.16
+On mac, type `option-shift-k` and get .
+Google search this and whaddya know, www.apple.com is the first result.
+That's kinda cool.

 ### 10.27.16
 [Youtube keyboard shortcuts for ya](https://sites.google.com/a/umich.edu/going-google/accessibility/google-keyboard-shortcuts---youtube).
 Some notable ones: